United States

 History

 The United States of America were neutral during the first two years of the Second World War.
-They were brought into the conflict by the Japanese attack on Pearl Harbour on 7 December 1941 and became one of the decisive belligerent nations, defeating Japan in the Pacific and heavily contributing to the war effort against the Axis powers, e.g. during the Allied landings in North Africa, Italy and France.
+They were brought into the conflict by the Japanese attack on Pearl Harbor on 7 December 1941 and became one of the decisive belligerent nations, defeating Japan in the Pacific and heavily contributing to the war effort against the Axis powers, e.g. during the Allied landings in North Africa, Italy and France.
 American forces invaded German territory early in 1945.

 On the eve of the Second World War, the United States had a total population of about 132,165,000 inhabitants.
 About 4.8 million were Jewish, with approximately a quarter of them in New York City.
 Even though the United States had imposed serious restrictions on immigration during the economic crisis of the interwar period, more than 200,000 Jews found refuge there between 1933 and 1945.
 Most of them reached America before the end of 1941.
 In January 1944, President Franklin D. Roosevelt established the War Refugee Board, which was committed to enforcing US policy regarding rescue and relief of victims of persecution.
 This included the establishment of safe havens, evacuation of endangered people from Nazi-occupied territories, and delivery of relief supplies to concentration camps.
 The War Refugee Board worked with Jewish organisations, diplomats from neutral countries, and resistance groups in Europe to rescue Jews from occupied territories and provide relief to inmates of Nazi concentration camps.
 US forces liberated many camps, among them Buchenwald, Dora-Mittelbau, Flossenbürg, Dachau, and Mauthausen.